WBRU: 2017 frequency sale and end of over-the-air broadcasting on 95.5 FM

 Brown University and its president, Christina Paxson, opposed the sale of the signal and license.
 In April 2017, Paxson e-mailed the station's board asking them to reconsider their plan and offered financial assistance to the station.
-In October, Paxson asked the board to consider a proposal from earlier in the year to sell the license to Rhode Island Public Radio instead of Educational Media Foundation in order to keep WBRU programming on the radio in some form.
+In October, well after Brown Broadcasting Service had signed a purchase and sale agreement for the station, Paxson asked the board to consider an informal proposal from earlier in the year to sell the license to Rhode Island Public Radio instead.

-The day of WBRU's final broadcast on FM radio, former student executive board member Tucker Hamilton alleged that the sale of the station's license was coerced; Hamilton and other members of a WBRU alumni group asked Rhode Island attorney general Peter Kilmartin to block the sale to Educational Media Foundation.
+The day of WBRU's final broadcast on FM radio, former student staff member Tucker Hamilton alleged that the sale of the station's license was coerced; Hamilton and other members of a WBRU alumni group asked Rhode Island attorney general Peter Kilmartin to block the sale to Educational Media Foundation.
 According to the attorney general's office, they met "with alumni and their attorney as a courtesy, but as our attorneys explained, Rhode Island statute and regulation does not give the attorney general any legal authority to intervene, as is the case in nearly all private sales."
-The Federal Communications Commission approved the sale of the 95.5FM license to Educational Media Foundation on October 24, 2017.
+The Federal Communications Commission approved the sale of the 95.5 FM license to Educational Media Foundation on October 24, 2017.
 The transfer was finalized on November 4.

 In January 2018, the WBRU callsign was transferred to a low-power Providence-based station located at 101.1 MHz and operated by the non-profit Brown Student and Community Radio group and the Providence arts and event space, AS220.
-The group and its station are not affiliated with the current WBRU online station or Brown Broadcasting Service, but they have made an arrangement with both to rebroadcast WBRU's urban contemporary online stream over the air.The low-power station continues to air WBRU programs on a permanent basis, including the 360° Experience in Sound on Sunday-Tuesday.
-The alternative and indie programming continues to run on a 24/7 stream through the station's website and mobile app.
+The group and its station are not affiliated with the current WBRU online station or Brown Broadcasting Service, but they have made an arrangement with both to rebroadcast WBRU's urban contemporary online stream over the air.
+The low-power station continues to air WBRU programs on a permanent basis, including the 360° Experience in Sound on Sunday-Tuesday.
+The indie and alternative programming continues to run as a 24/7 online radio stream through the station's website and mobile app.
+Both the WBRU and WBRU360 stations are listed in most online radio directories, including TuneIn.